Bonnie Tyler: 2006–2011: From the Heart: Greatest Hits and Best of 3 CD

-In 2011, Tyler appeared on Swedish TV show Kvällen är din ("The Evening Is Yours" in English), singing "Total Eclipse of the Heart" with Swedish singer Niklas Paulström.
+In 2011, Tyler appeared on the Swedish TV show Kvällen är din, performing "Total Eclipse of the Heart" with singer Niklas Paulström.
 Tyler also performed "It's a Heartache".
-She also made a guest appearance in the music video "Newport (Ymerodraeth State of Mind)", a parody of the Jay-Z and Alicia Keys song "Empire State of Mind" for the BBC's Comic Relief charity.
-Also in 2011, Tyler won an award at the BMI London Awards for "It's a Heartache" gaining over three million airplays on US television and radio since it was first recorded in 1977.
-She also appeared on the Ukrainian version of X Factor as one of the three British guests, alongside Kylie Minogue and Cher Lloyd.
-She performed "It's a Heartache", "Total Eclipse of the Heart" and "Holding Out for a Hero".
+She made a guest appearance in the music video "Newport (Ymerodraeth State of Mind)", a parody of Jay-Z and Alicia Keys' "Empire State of Mind" for BBC Comic Relief.
+That year, Tyler received an award at the BMI London Awards after "It's a Heartache" surpassed three million airplays on US television and radio since its release in 1977.
+She also appeared on the Ukrainian version of The X Factor as one of three British guests, alongside Kylie Minogue and Cher Lloyd, performing "It's a Heartache", "Total Eclipse of the Heart" and "Holding Out for a Hero".
 In December 2011, a portrait of Tyler by Rolf Harris, owned by Cathy Sims, was valued at £50,000 on BBC's Antiques Roadshow.

-In September 2011, Tyler released a new compilation titled Best of 3 CD, which charted at number 36 in France.
-The album featured a cover of "Eternal Flame" by The Bangles, which was recorded as a duet with Laura Zen in French and English and released as a single.
+In September 2011, Tyler released a new compilation, Best of 3 CD, which charted at no. 36 in France.
+The album included a cover of "Eternal Flame" by The Bangles, recorded as a French‑English duet with Laura Zen and released as a single.